 6. Marketing Operations

-Another key use case for AI in marketing is to increase efficiency across various processes.
+Another key use case for AI marketing tools is to increase efficiency across various processes.
 AI can help to automate tactical processes such as the sorting of marketing data, answering common customer questions, and conducting security authorizations.
 This allows marketing teams more time to work on strategic and analytical work.

 7. Dynamic Pricing

-Predictions and Trends for AI Marketing
+AI Marketing Predictions and Trends

 AI is Growing: